Arhitector/base/README.md

 - In the console: npm install (and wait)
 - npm start or grunt (for more info see point grunt)
 - open [http://localhost:8080/markup/](http://localhost:8080/markup/)
+- base configuration variable you can change in app/css/less/components/var.less && app/jade/source/var.jade
 - enjoy

 Reload works while maintaining and autobuild sass, less files.

 ##Grunt
 - 4 base task
-	- grunt (compile start server, compile less or sass, jade, marge json, crate sprites from for_sprite and start watch)
+	- grunt or npm start (compile start server, compile less or sass, jade, marge json, crate sprites from "for_sprite" folder and start watch)
 	- grunt all (like first task exept server and watch)
 	- grunt clear (clear folder build, markup, delete all.min.css, delete installed npm-modules)
 	- grunt copy (copy files from you progect in compliance your task look gruntfile.js -> task "copy")

 ##Jade
-- for use some mixin, first of all you need include it in top (example in main.jade)
+- for use some mixin, first of all you need include it in top (example in example.jade)
 - there are already few global mixins are included(list, pagination)

 ##less architecture